-- You can claim tax benefits only after you complete the construction of the property first.
+- You can claim tax benefits only after you complete the property construction first.

-- And if in case you sell your house within 5 years after possession, then any tax deduction that you claim will reverse in the year in which you sell it.
+- And if you sell your house within 5 years after possession, then any tax deduction you claim will be reversed in the year in which you sell it.
 And this amount will also add to your income for the year of sale.

 Home Loan Tax Benefits under Section 80EE- Interest Deductions

-- Allows you to get tax benefits of up to Rs.1.5 lakh on the interest amount paid on your home loan
+- Allows you to get tax rebate on home loan of up to Rs.1.5 lakh on the interest amount paid.

-- The value of your housing property must be less than Rs.45 lakh, only then you will be eligible for tax benefits.
+- The value of your housing property must be less than Rs.45 lakh, and only then will you be eligible for tax benefits.

 Tax Deduction for Joint Home Loan

-If you avail a joint home loan with your family member, each of them are eligible to claim a tax deduction on the interest up to Rs.2 lakhs each.
-And you can claim tax benefits on the principal paid for up to Rs.1.5 lakhs each.
-However, both the applicants must be co-owners of the property in order to claim this tax deduction.
-Therefore, a joint home loan can give you more tax benefits compared to a regular home loan.
+If you avail of a joint home loan with your significant other or family member, then they are eligible to claim a tax deduction on the interest up to Rs.2 lakhs each.
+You can also claim tax benefits on the principal paid for up to Rs.1.5 lakhs each.
+However, both applicants must be co-owners of the property in order to claim this tax deduction.
+Therefore, a joint home loan can give you more tax benefits than a regular home loan.